cldwalker/rbenv-travis/README.md

     *******
     1.9.2-p290: SUCCESS
     1.9.3-p0:   SUCCESS
+    WOOT

 ## About

 rbenv-travis uses bundler to isolate gem dependencies from the rest of your system.
 If you don't have bundler installed, bundler will be installed.
 Since rbenv-travis stores gems locally to bundle/, gitignore bundle/ to speed up installs between runs.
-After tests are run, a report is printed and your git repo is cleaned.
+After tests are run, a report is printed, your git repo is cleaned and exits cleanly only if all tests pass.

 ## Todo